-Dr. Advani is leading the COVID-19 response for over 50 network hospitals within DICON.
+Dr. Advani led the COVID-19 response for over 50 network hospitals within DICON.
 She has helped create and disseminate a library of COVID-19 resources to community hospitals nationwide.
-She is currently working on expanding these resources to low and middle income countries.
+She is currently working on expanding these resources to low- and middle-income countries.

 Education and Training